BU-Spark/ds-boston-bpda-br-census/Team 3 Code/income/income.md

 MA, CA, CT, FL, MI, NJ, NY, PA, TX have a clearing increasing pattern.

-Some states such as AZ, CO, CT, MD, NV  have a decreasing  pattern around 2008 to 2012.
+Some states such as AZ, CO, CT, MD, NJ, NV  have a decreasing  pattern around 2008 to 2012.

 ## By state